Windows 7 Forums

 NOTE: This will let you see what the drive letter is for the drive that you want to delete the file in since it may not always be the same drive letter that it is in Windows.

-D) After making note of the drive letter, type exit and press Enter. (see screenshot below)
+D) After making note of the drive letter, type exit, press Enter, and go to step 5 below. (see screenshot below)

 File - Delete from Command Prompt-command-1.jpg